omais-shafi/AccuracyRT_Darknet/Indian-Traffic-Dataset/README.md

 # Steps to obtain the accuracy for Darknet Models

 <h3> Command to obtain recall</h3>
- ./darknet detector recall fig3.data yolov3-tiny-416.cfg yolov3-tiny-416.weights (fig3.data contains the paths to the training and the test dataset which can be downloaded from the google drive link given)
+ ./darknet detector recall fig3.data yolov3-tiny-416.cfg yolov3-tiny-416.weights (fig3.data contains the paths to the training and the test dataset which can be downloaded from the google drive link given)<br>
  <br>
  <b>Note:</b><i> All the above files are present in the folder "Indian-Traffic-Dataset".
 Give the path of this folder when the darknet is to be run.</i>